jnand/cortland-guide/pages/crypto/volumes.md

 Virtual machines
 -----------------

-Both VirtualBox and VMware Fusion support encrypting vm disks.
+Both VirtualBox and VMware Fusion support encrypting VM disks.
 This is important when the client work is isolated in a VM contains sensitive data, and should be secured separately from the host system's disk encryption.

 ### VirtualBox ###

-Encryption can be set from by selecting the vm image in the manager, and opening its settings pane.
+Encryption can be set by selecting the VM image in the manager, and opening its settings pane.

 <div class="center" style="width: 600px">
     ![vbox settings](images/virtualbox-encryption.png)